All Episodes

 They were beginning to believe that maybe the UFO story was true.

-And the sheriff very much, in fact, did lean that direction, even though he straddled the fence later on publicly.
+And the sheriff very much, in fact, did lean that direction, even though he straddled defense later on in publicly.

-But privately, he admitted that he pretty much believed it.
+But privately, he admitted that he pretty much believed that he leaned that direction.

 What about the rest of the town?